FFMP - OCLO

 FFMP Usage Tips

-- The reflectivity-based MRMS mosaic and the Dual-Pol-based HPE mosaic are probably the best sources to start with on a given day due to the spatially varying Z-Rs and the convenience of the mosaic source.
+- The MRMS mosaic and the Dual-Pol-based HPE mosaic are probably the best sources to start with on a given day due to the spatially varying Z-Rs, use of Dual-Pol in the rain rate calculations, and the convenience of the mosaic source.

 - Only use Bias HPE if the biases being use appear to be consistent with gauges and reports.
 To see the bias factors for each radar used in Bias HPE, see the upper-left corner of the FFMP Bias HPE display (load Bias HPE from SCAN FFMP menu) or the Bias HPE from the Volume Browser.